You are here

 Akhil is the Southmayd Professor of Law and Political Science at Yale University, where he teaches constitutional law at both Yale College and Yale Law School.
 He received his B.A, summa cum laude, in 1980 from Yale College, and his J.D. in 1984 from Yale Law School, where he served as an editor of The Yale Law Journal.
 After clerking for Judge Stephen Breyer, U.S. Court of Appeals, 1st Circuit, Professor Amar joined the Yale faculty in 1985.

 After a long and successful career as the owner and CEO of a 200-employee design and manufacturing company in St. Louis, Fred founded Sage Consultants, LLC in 2003 to advise non-profit organizations on management, development and governance issues.
 He spent the first five years of his retirement career working for the Open Society Institute and has advised the Constitutional Accountability Center and its predecessor organization, Community Rights Counsel, since 2006, first as a management consultant and, since January 2011, as a member of CAC’s Board.
+Throughout his life, Fred has volunteered a substantial portion of his time to progressive and civic organizations: thirteen years on the National Board of the American Civil Liberties Union, and Past President of the ACLU’s Eastern Missouri Affiliate and Co-Chair of its National Development Council.
+Fred has also chaired the Desegregation Monitoring Committee for the U.S. District Court overseeing the St. Louis public schools in the 1980s, was a Board Member of the Missouri Capital Punishment Resource Center, and founded a non-profit child care center at his company’s headquarters.
+Fred is a graduate of M.I.T., and has taught atomic physics at Washington University.

 Peter is a partner in the law firm of Ropes & Gray, where he is head of the firm’s Corporate Department and co-head of its Colleges & Universities practice.
 Peter worked at Ropes & Gray from 1981 to 1993 as a corporate transactional and securities lawyer, becoming a partner in 1990.
 He left Ropes & Gray in 1993 to serve as a Deputy Assistant Attorney General in the United States Department of Justice.
 In 1996-97, Peter was an Associate Counsel to President Bill Clinton, working in the White House Counsel’s office.